MirelaKostova/vidly/README.md

 - Paginating, filtering, sorting

 - Routing
-- Forms and their validation
+- Forms and their validation using Joi
   <img width="1424" alt="Screenshot 2023-01-31 at 11 45 27" src="https://user-images.githubusercontent.com/106656146/215725345-8cf49c07-a4a3-451f-bd7a-c0c6636a2fe2.png">

 - Calling backends services - Axios used for this project